stack-auth/stack/README.md

 - User-associated metadata with client-/server-specific permissions
 - **100% open-source!**

+Currently, only Next.js is supported, but we are working on adding other frameworks.

 ## Installation

 To get started with Stack, you need to [create a Next.js project](https://nextjs.org/docs/getting-started/installation) using the App router.
 Then, you can install Stack by running the following command: